SharePoint/sp-dev-docs/docs/scenario-guidance/Line-of-Business-integration.md

 _**Applies to:** Office 365 | SharePoint Online_

 While consuming LOB systems, another option that you have is to create SharePoint Online solutions that leverage on-premises data through an hybrid topology.
 For example, you can create an Azure App Service that connects to an on-premises infrastructure and consumes a SQL Server database, or any other on-premises data repository, through an Hybrid Connection.

+> [!NOTE]
+> This kind of solution architecture can have challenges with network latency.
+Due the direct hybrid connectivity, services in SharePoint Online would have a dependency on the on-premises services which is not optimal.
+It's recommended to have data cache intermediary in Azure side rather than connecting directly to the on-premises, even though technically this can be implemented relatively easily.

 ### Articles
 * [Create hybrid connectivity apps for SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/general-development/create-hybrid-connectivity-apps-for-sharepoint)